energywebfoundation/iam-client-lib/docs/guides/claim.md

 Namespaced roles are persisted in the Role Repository in the [IAM Cache Server](https://energy-web-foundation.gitbook.io/energy-web/technology/the-stack/utility-layer-1#identity-access-and-management-iam-cache-server).

 ### Role Claim Data Persistence

+#### Blockchain
-The IAM Client library's Claim Service saves claim data to IPFS as an encoded JWT token, The IPFS record is linked to the user's DID document through a service endpoint (read more on this [below](#off-Chain-registration)).
+Depending on if the requester wants to register the claim On-Chain and/or Off-Chain, The IAM Client library's Claim Service saves claim data either to [IPFS](https://ipfs.io) as an encoded JWT token, or in the ClaimManager smart contract's registry.
+This is discussed [below](#off-chain-registration).

+#### Repository
 Claim data is also persisted by the [IAM Cache Server](https://github.com/energywebfoundation/iam-cache-server/tree/master/src/modules/claim) in the Role Claim Repository.
 The IAM Client library's Claim Service methods post claim data to the Cache Server, where the data is persisted by the Cache Server's Claims Service methods.
 View the Cache Server's [Claim Service on GitHub](https://github.com/energywebfoundation/iam-cache-server/blob/master/src/modules/claim/claim.service.ts#L422).

 ### 1. Requesting Claims